4 dead after SUV careens off Carquinez Bridge into stationary train in Crockett

-CROCKETT, Calif.
-(KGO) -- The CHP is investigating a crash on I-80 in Crockett that left four people dead.
+CROCKETT, Calif. -- The CHP is investigating a crash on Interstate 80 in Crockett that left four people dead.

-Authorities say an SUV went off the road near the Carquinez Bridge just east of the Pomona Street off-ramp about 9:30 last night.
+Authorities say an SUV went off the Carquinez Bridge just east of the Pomona Street off-ramp around 9:30 last night.
 It hit a stationary train before landing on its roof.

-Investigators say the SUV was the only vehicle involved in the crash.
+The CHP says the three passengers were a woman and two men between the ages of 19 and 22.
+Officials say the driver was a woman in her early 20's.

 4 dead after SUV careens off Carquinez Bridge into stationary train in Crockett